dulo-tech/xlog/README.md

 ```

 #### Custom Level Behavior
-By default when you log a message to the xlog.Debug level, the message is written
+By default when you log a message to `xlog.DebugLevel`, the message is written
-to all files added at the `xlog.Debug` level *and greater*.
+to all files added at the `xlog.DebugLevel` level *and greater*.
 The
 `xlog.LoggerMap.FindByLevel()` method is responsible for returning loggers registered
 at a given level and all those registered at greater levels.